-Augmented Reality Makes Robots Better Co-Workers
+Augmented Reality Makes Robots Better Coworkers

 IEEE Spectrum: The paper says that AR applied to HRI “is critically understudied and represents a fairly nascent research space.”
 Why do you think that there hasn’t been more focus in this area?

-Dan Szafir: We don’t think the lack of past AR-HRI work is due to lack of interest (in fact there have be a few papers), but rather that due to past barriers imposed by technology and hardware limitations.
+Dan Szafir: We don’t think the lack of past AR-HRI work is due to lack of interest (in fact there have been a few papers), but rather due to past barriers imposed by technology and hardware limitations.
 Even only a few years ago, a lot of AR and VR work relied on custom hardware made in the lab, meaning you had to have expertise in many different specialties (optics, mapping and localization, ergonomics, design, graphics, etc.) just to get started.
 The refocus on AR and VR from industry (Microsoft, Google, Facebook, and all the startups) and subsequent release of new headsets and related technologies (trackers, controllers, etc.) is making it much easier for researchers in fields not traditionally linked with AR and VR to get a foot in the door and start exploring how these technologies might be of use.

 Advancements in robotics are also seeing a similar growth, where robots are leaving labs and factory floors and making their way to the public domains, businesses, and even homes.
-We expect to see, and in some ways already seeing (based on the popularity of our VAM-HRI workshop), an explosion of research and commercial products that combine AR technology and robotics as there is so much to discover and gain by mixing these two evolving fields.
+We expect to see, and in some ways are already seeing (based on the popularity of our VAM-HRI workshop), an explosion of research and commercial products that combine AR technology and robotics, as there is so much to discover and gain by mixing these two evolving fields.

 Why take this augmented reality approach to communicating intent rather than something more traditional, like a map overlay on a tablet, text on a screen, or voice communication?
 What makes your approach more effective?

-Communication through these other means is by no means ineffective (and indeed other prior research, including our own, has explored some of these ideas!); however, each of these traditional methods you mention all have their own drawbacks that have left the door open for improvement through other means, such as AR technology.
-Map overlays and text information (on tablets or other 2D displays) require attention shifts that have proven to be quite distracting where users must shift their gaze and attention from the robot, to the screen, back to the robot, back to the screen, etc.
+Communication through these other means is by no means ineffective (and indeed other prior research, including our own, has explored some of these ideas!); however, each of the traditional methods you mention all have their own drawbacks that have left the door open for improvement through other means, such as AR technology.
+Map overlays and text information (on tablets or other 2D displays) require attention shifts that have proven to be quite distracting, where users must shift their gaze and attention from the robot, to the screen, back to the robot, back to the screen, etc.

-For instance, in our “Improving Collocated Robot Teleoperation with AR” paper we found such contextual shifts significantly increased the number of times users crashed an aerial robot they piloted as the users were unable to focus their attention solely on the robot they were interacting with.
+For instance, in our “Improving Collocated Robot Teleoperation with AR” paper, we found such contextual shifts significantly increased the number of times users crashed an aerial robot they piloted, as the users were unable to focus their attention solely on the robot they were interacting with.
 AR technologies can mitigate such gaze shifts and also allow users to see information embedded within its natural context, while 2D displays require some degree of mental translation.
 For example, using AR technology, a user can see exactly where a robot will move just by looking at their surrounding environment; there is no need to translate a location from a map overlay to the real-world environment, which might incur an additional cognitive burden, as that work has already been done for them.

 Traditional methods using 2D displays also cannot provide stereoscopic depth information, which may allow AR interfaces to provide information with better depth precision and immersion.
-Voice communication on the other hand, may not work for noisy environments.
+Voice communication, on the other hand, may not work for noisy environments.
 Also, voice communication broadcasts information publicly to a surrounding area, whereas ARHMD [AR head-mounted display] interfaces can limit information only to those privy or interested.
 Of course, our approach is also not without drawbacks—the main limitation of our approach is that it does require an additional piece of hardware (i.e., the ARHMD), which may not be appropriate or feasible for all use cases.

 How did you come up with these particular visualizations?
 Can you describe some of the iterations, particularly designs that you ended up not using, and why they didn’t work?

-As you would imagine, designing for our visualizations was a multi-step iterative process.
+As you would imagine, designing for our visualizations was a multistep iterative process.
 Our team started by identifying what information may be useful when it comes to communicating intent and planning future actions around another agent (such as destination heading, destination location(s), and velocity).
 We also developed a theoretical design framework for AR-HRI with three categories regarding how/what sorts of graphical augmentations might improve human-robot interaction: augmenting the environment, augmenting the robot, and augmenting the user interface.

 With this in mind, we then moved from asking “what should these visualizations show?” to “how should these visualizations show it?”
 We actually prototyped a number of designs that didn’t make it into the final experiment or the paper—two examples that didn’t make the final cut were a “wall” design and a “floor path” design.
 The wall design erected virtual walls around the robot’s future path of travel indicating constraints regarding where users should not travel.
 With this design, the user no longer needed to decide where it might be safe to move or not as the system explicitly communicated whether they should move in a certain area or not based on whether the robot would travel there in the near future.
 The floor path design drew out a 2D path of the robot’s intended movement on the floor, similar to 2D GPS navigation interfaces.
 We thought that using such metaphors would be simple, yet conceptually intuitive.

-Unfortunately, neither design was included in the final experiment as our pilot tests found both to be ineffective.
+Unfortunately, neither design was included in the final experiment, as our pilot tests found both to be ineffective.
 The virtual walls, which were continually constructed and destroyed as the robot moved through the environment, ended up cluttering the user’s vision and made navigating and understanding any given situation quite confusing.
 The floor paths provided users with good insight as to the x-y location of the robot, but as we were dealing with an aerial robot, height information was lost.
 However, we’d like to revisit both design ideas in the future as we still think they may hold promise in different use scenarios.

 Most humans are pretty good at being able to predict what other humans are going to do, and it’s often through complex social communication.
 To what extent do robots need to use these kinds of social channels to be good communicators?